dappforce/subsocial-docs/docs/develop/SubsocialGraphQL.md

 Building social apps need faster data fetching, and smoother experience for users.

-Subsocial provides you the Subsocial's GraphQL endpoint, that can be used to query the blockchain instantaneously.
+Subsocial provides you with the Subsocial GraphQL endpoint, which can be used to query the blockchain instantaneously.

 ### Getting Started

-You can add graphql and apollo client to a new or existing project.
+You can add GraphQL and the Apollo client to a new or existing project.

-To add create a new project, you can use [Subsocial Starter](/docs/develop/developer-quickstart).
+To add create a new project, you can use the [Subsocial Starter](/docs/develop/developer-quickstart).

 Install the following dependencies: